 Focaccia bread is an amazing bit of history.
 This bread has been around thousands of years, spanning from the Greek yet landing in the laps of the Italians.
 It’s a savory bread which is light, airy and offers a different level of finish than a pizza.
-Many compare focaccia to a flat bread, or as the precursor to pizza.
+Many compare this to a flat bread, or as the precursor to pizza.
 I’m not sure I agree with either.
 While flat bread is an airy puffy piece of dough, flat bread is rather plain, and is lacking the fatty ingredient that focaccia thrives on.
-I can somewhat see the relationship to pizza, but focaccia is anything but pizza.
+I can somewhat see the relationship to pizza, but it is anything but pizza.

 Olive oil is a huge part of this final bread.
 Not only is the dough made with a few tablespoons of it, but it’s also added to the bottom of the cooking dish, like a few more tablespoons.